erikcox/ecox.rocks/_posts/2014-08-28-Getting-Started-With-Android-Development.md

     android:text="Hello Android"

-Instead it should be saved as a variable in _res/values dir/strings.xml_.
+Instead, it should be saved as a variable in _res/values dir/strings.xml_.

 ```
 <?xml version="1.0" encoding="utf-8" ?>